Texts and Tables

 specifying the font family |

-are allowed, that always produce corresponding standard font types.
+and monospaced are allowed, that always produce corresponding standard font types.

 Example: The code